garloff/changelog-transform/README.md

 good changelogs is enough work -- no need to add annoying 20% of mechanical work on top of it if computers can do the job.

+As of 2018-02-01, this is half-finished; I will get this to work in the next days.